What Are Microinteractions? Benefits & Best Practices for Using Microinteractions

 Fortunately, you don’t need to be a professional designer to implement microinteractions on your pages (or to appreciate their usefulness!).
 Moreover, adding small animations to a few of your elements can have a sizeable impact on their user-friendliness.
 It can even help you generate leads and increase conversions.

-In this article, we’re going to introduce you to what microinteractions are and how they can help you.
-Then we’ll tell you how to implement them on your site in three simple steps.
+Let’s explore what micro interactions are and how they can help you.
+Plus, we look at how to implement them on your site in three simple steps.
 Let’s get to work!

-Microinteractions are subtle animations that play when you mouse over, click, or otherwise interact with particular website elements.
+A micro-interaction is the subtle animation that plays when you mouse over, click, or otherwise interact with particular website elements.
 For example, here’s an animation that increases a shopping cart counter each time you add a new product to the cart:

 At first glance, it might seem like microinteractions are just there to add a bit of flair to your pages, but that’s by no means all they do.
 In fact, these small animations can make your site more user-friendly.
 Let’s talk about why that is: